pierre-rouleau/pel/README.rst

 - Need to learn Emacs quickly and access help now and later on specific topics? `🤔`_
 - Want to learn and try several Emacs built-in and external packages? `😇`_
-- Want to run independent Emacs sessions with `fast startup`_ of about 0.1 seconds with large set of external packages installed?
+- Want to run independent Emacs sessions with `fast startup`_ of about 0.1 seconds with large set of external packages installed and key bindings that work in GUI Emacs and terminal-based Emacs?
   `😃`_
 - And *also* want to `run Emacs daemon(s) with text and graphics clients`_ on Linux, macOS and Windows and use `Tramp`_ like a pro? `🥳`_